Sledmine/tweakbox/README.md

 - **FP Animation Permutation**:
   Reimplements first person animation permutation by using the OpenSauce animation label format.

+## Removed scripts
+- **Dynamic Reverb Sound**:
+  This script has been removed due to Chimera adding reverbed sounds in a more natural way

 ## Changelog

 There is changelog markdown file here in this repository to checkout changes for every script version.